syncfusion-content/maui-docs/MAUI/Avatar-view/customization.md

 ### Content Padding

-You can customize the spacig between the stroke and content in view using the [ContentPadding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfAvatarView.html#Syncfusion_Maui_Core_SfAvatarView_ContentPadding) property.
+You can customize the spacing between the stroke and content in view using the [ContentPadding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfAvatarView.html#Syncfusion_Maui_Core_SfAvatarView_ContentPadding) property.

 {% tabs %}